 Suppose you are leasing, buying, or selling a property.
 In that case, there are many AACI appraisal services in Burlington, Hamilton, Oakville, GTHA, and surrounding locations that can help you in the best way possible.
 Some commonly used property appraisal methods can help you get a clear idea about what a property appraiser may use:

 Value Per Unit

 This technique typically applies to apartment buildings instead of single-unit properties.
-The value of the building is acqiore based on the total units irrespective of the size.
+The value of the building is acquired based on the total units irrespective of the size.

 Cost Per Square Ft

 In this method, the value of a commercial property is assessed based on per square foot cost multiplied by the overall square footage.
 The total square footage involves all usable spaces, not excluding the elevators and flight of stairs.

 It considers the price of the current value of the piece of land, building materials, and replacement value.
 This process is implemented when a commercial real estate property comprises unique improvements and updated structures.

 This method determines the market value of similar commercial properties.
 This sales comparison method is useful when appraising specifically residential properties in the same location.
 Indeed, it could be challenging if there is a shortage of information on comparable properties.

 This technique is based on the projected net income of the investment depending on market research.
 It hugely depends on the anticipation of future gains.

 Commercial appraisers may decide on any one technique and assess a property.
-Various strategies are employed so that a property is appraised correctly.
+Different strategies are applied so that a property is appraised correctly.